Samupietila/AI-Chatbot/Documents/WebsiteDocumentation.md

 # 2. Getting Started

-[comment]: # Prerequisites: List any software or tools needed to run the website (e.g., Python, Flask, MySQL).
+Prerequisites: List any software or tools needed to run the website (e.g., Python, Flask, MySQL).
-[comment]: # Installation: Step-by-step instructions on how to install the website on a local machine.
+Installation: Step-by-step instructions on how to install the website on a local machine.
-[comment]: # Configuration: Instructions on how to configure the website, including setting up environment variables and database connections.
+Configuration: Instructions on how to configure the website, including setting up environment variables and database connections.

 ## Tools required for this website: